kayleighkat98/kitchen_hero-server/README.md

 ## Deploying

 When your new project is ready for deployment, add a new Heroku application with `heroku create`.
 This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.

+//Current version notes//
+The flow of control will go as follows:

+    1-We start the server with npm start aka node ./src/server.js

+    2-The server.js file requires the app instance from the app.js file

+    3-The app.js file creates the express instance, app and exports it

+    4-The server.js file creates the Knex instance

+    5-The server.js file attaches the Knex instance to the app as a property called 'db'

+    6-The server.js tells the app to start listening on a port number

+    7-Any request handling middleware can now read the 'db' property on the app to get the Knex instance